 Key locations on Google Maps

-Key locations for the 16th European Conference on Research Methodology for Business and Management Studies ECRM 2017 in Dublin are shown on this google map:
+Key locations for the 17th European Conference on Research Methodology for Business and Management Studies ECRM 2018 in Rome are shown on this google map: